marcdp1997/steering-behaviours/README.md

 ### How it works:
 In this project there are 3 scenes for now:
-1) **HunterPrey**: A hunter is trying to catch some preys.
-If he gets too close, they will evade him.
+1) **HunterPrey**: Various hunters are trying to catch some preys.
+If they get too close, preys will evade them.
    _Steerings used: wander, pursuit, evade and separation._
 2) **CustomerQueue**: Watch some customers try to go through a small corridor.
    _Steerings used: arrive, separation, avoidance and queue._